MontiCore/montiarc/README.md

 ### Prerequisites
 - Git (for checking out the project)
-- Gradle (for building the project), explicitly version 6.8.3
+- Gradle 7.4.2 (for building the project)
 - Java 11 (recommended) or higher

 ### Installation